angularityio/playground/apps/example-001-httpclient-testing/HTTP_TESTING_CONTROLLER.md

       backend.verify();
 ```

-You'll pass a matcher function to the `match` method and `match` will collect all matching requests.
-If you just return `true` you will get all the issued requests so far.
-Note that `match` doesn't fail the spec if there is not matches, it's just used to collect a call, you can write your expectations once you grabbed it.
+You'll pass a matcher function to the `match` method, and `match` will collect all matching requests.
+If you return `true`, you will get all the issued requests so far.
+Note that `match` doesn't fail the spec if there are no matches, it's just used to collect a call, you can write your expectations once you grabbed it.

 # match different requests

-If for some reasons you wanted to segregate different calls you can even have multiple matches as shown bellow.
+If for some reasons you wanted to segregate different calls you can even have multiple matches as shown below.

 ```TypeScript
       service.getAll().subscribe();